linear-b/gitstream/docs/filter-functions.md

 </div>

-For example, check if all changes but JavaScript files are in tests directory:
+For example, check if all changes, but JavaScript files are in tests directory:

 ```yaml+jinja
 {{ files | reject(regex=r/\.js$/) | match(regex=r/tests\//') | every }}